Notgnoshi/rainbowpy/README.md

 * Finish figuring out the quickest way to get the dominant color of the screen.
 See [here](colors).
     - hopefully ignoring whites, grays, and blacks.
     - No need to be deterministic
-* `set dominant follow` should run in the background -- returning right back to the interpreter prompt.
+* `set follow dominant` and `set follow music` should run in the background -- returning right back to the interpreter prompt.
 * `import readline`
 * Will the transition code have to be implemented on the Arduino?
     - hopefully not, all the business logic should go in the same place.